pdclark/git-plugin-updates/readme.md

 # Usage instructions

-The plugin can be either be activated in WordPress, or can be packaged into your own plugin using `require_once 'git-plugin-updates/git-plugin-updates.php';`.
+The plugin can be either be activated in WordPress, or can be packaged into your own plugin using:

+	require_once 'git-plugin-updates/git-plugin-updates.php';

 Either way, the plugin will activate updates for every plugin with a Git or Bitbucket repository in its header: